How to Collect Customer Feedback Through a Kiosk Survey with Pictures

 Frequently Asked Questions (FAQs)

 Kiosk surveys can usually be found at businesses that value customer feedback.
 These touchscreen kiosks can usually be found at the point of sale or exit.
+Users interact with the touchscreen to provide their feedback.

 The ability to get customer feedback during or immediately following their experience is the biggest benefit.
-The experience is still fresh in their mind and their feedback is likely to be more accurate.
+The experience is still fresh in their mind, and their feedback is likely to be more accurate.

 The only drawback is the potential for technical difficulties, but these can usually be resolved easily.